JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 nested field/type descriptions. `@struct`, `@enum`, `@interface` and hardware-function decorators capture these while the original Python objects and factory arguments are available.
 Derived interface records retain their interface origin and `fwd`, `fb` or `wire` role.
-Generated interface functions, cast/bytes helpers and AUTOFSM functions retain the factory or user function that caused their generation, alongside the synthetic source available in the build index.
+Generated interface functions, cast/bytes helpers and AUTO_FSM functions retain the factory or user function that caused their generation, alongside the synthetic source available in the build index.